-Ask the students to play the required measures of Yankee Doodle.
+Ask the students to play the appropriate song excerpt for the tournament level.
 They may not make adjustments to the instrument after pitch testing for this part of the event other than those normally associated with playing the song.
-Begin timing the student when he/she begins to play the song.
-They must complete the song in 25 seconds.
+Start the stopwatch when the student begins to play the song.
+They must complete the song in time limits.
 The student must maintain a consistent rhythm and the pitches must be the correct relative pitches for the song.
-The song score is a total of 15 points, five for playing in 25 seconds or less (time), five for rhythm, and five for pitch accuracy.
-The time score is all or nothing, either they finish within the 25 seconds or they do not.
-Exceeding 25 seconds as measured on the stopwatch results in a zero for this score.
+The song score is a total of 25 points, five for playing in 25 seconds or less (time), five for rhythm, five for pitch accuracy, and five for the embellishments.